Ammonia Market Size and Share

 Ammonia Market Analysis by Mordor Intelligence

-The ammonia market reached 193.69 million tons in 2025 and is forecast to expand to 210.81 million tons by 2030, registering a 1.89% CAGR over 2025-2030.
+The Ammonia Market size is estimated at 193.69 Million tons in 2025, and is expected to reach 210.81 Million tons by 2030, at a CAGR of 1.89% during the forecast period (2025-2030).
 This steady topline belies a fundamental transition in production technologies, feedstock strategies, and downstream uses as decarbonization targets tighten, natural-gas price volatility persists, and low-carbon maritime fuels gain traction.
 Strategic investments in green and blue facilities, coal-to-gas upgrades in China, and the emergence of ammonia as a hydrogen carrier are repositioning supply chains, while rising safety requirements and urea oversupply keep short-term prices volatile.
 Producers able to lock in low-carbon feedstocks, secure renewable power, and form technology alliances are improving cost competitiveness, whereas Europe’s gas-exposed assets remain under margin pressure.
 As these structural forces reshape the ammonia market, regional growth rates, product mixes, and trade flows are diverging more sharply than headline tonnage suggests.

 Key Report Takeaways